Games security, algae take wind out of Qingdao's sails

 The Games will leave a sparkling new airport, an acclaimed 3.28 billion yuan marina that replaced moribund shipyards and a cleaner, greener city dotted with new luxury apartments and shopping malls.

-But efforts to secure the event, which have seen tour operators struggle to get approvals to book large groups, could see empty shops and hotel rooms.
+But security efforts to safeguard the event, which have seen tour operators struggle to get approvals to book large groups, could see empty shops and hotel rooms.

 "Business is much poorer than in past years," said Liu Lihua, manager of Qingdao Weilanhai Tourism.
 "There are obviously fewer tourists because of the new Olympic regulations."